Tritium (company): History

 Tritium was established by engineers David Finn, James Kennedy, and Paul Sernia, initially focusing on developing technology for solar-powered race cars.
 Their work in power electronics led to the development of the Veefil RT50, Tritium's first DC fast charging product.
 The company rapidly expanded and deployed chargers across multiple continents.

 By the early 2020s, Tritium's chargers had been deployed in over 40 countries, with a major presence in North America, Europe, and the Asia-Pacific.

 In 2022, Tritium announced a U.S. manufacturing facility in Lebanon, Tennessee.
 The plant was designed to produce up to 30,000 DC chargers annually and employ 500 staff, supporting growth in U.S. electric vehicle adoption.

 In April 2024, Tritium declared insolvency after accruing over $500 million in debt, citing fierce global competition and scaling challenges.

 In August 2024, the company was acquired by Exicom Tele-Systems, an Indian electronics firm, via a Dutch subsidiary.
 The deal preserved over 300 jobs, including those at the Tennessee factory and Brisbane engineering centre.

+In May 2025, Tritium introduced its Tri-Flex charging platform at ACT Expo.
+The platform is a scalable architecture designed to support growing commercial EV fleet charging demands.